epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 * Is there a significant (positive or negative) correlation between the prevalence of violent movies and reported violent deaths in the US?
 * Can we identify an impact of violent historical events (wars, violent riots, etc.) on the prevalence of violent movies in the US?
+* Can we identify genres and periods in time that have been particularly violent?
 * ...

 The focus on the geographical area of the US is due to the fact that there is most data available, both for the movies and the real-world violence.